Accessibility-Security-Development/FEM--coding-bootcamp-testimonials-slider/README.md

 This is a Frontend Mentor challenge and the associated Figma file was provided by Frontend Mentor.

+Each one of my projects has been created with a different goal in mind, to practice or to experiment with something specific.

 The focus of this project was the creation of the slider in JavaScript and accessibility optimisation (minus contrast) in accordance with the a11y project checklist.
 BEM has also been used.

 Responsiveness: Tested with Responsively for various devices (but not every existing device).